Education: Pediatric Urology Fellowship: Program Overview

 Clinical Program

 Fellows spend their second year leading our busy, hospital-based clinical service.
 The team consists of the second-year fellow, a senior resident (PGY-4), and junior resident (PGY-2), residents rotate every three months.
-The fellow provides back-up call to residents two weeknights per week, and two weekends per month.
+The fellow provides back-up call to residents one weeknight per week, and two weekends per month.
 During those backup calls, the fellow participates in evaluation and management of hospital consultations as well as operative call cases.

-• Spina bifida clinic
+• Spina Bifida Clinic

 • DSD clinic